Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 The tests are considered as non-regressive if only OK, BAD (i.e. known problem), and SKIPPED (i.e. not executed, typically because of lack of a data file) statuses are reported.
 See <a href="#testmanual_3_5">Interpretation of test results</a> for details.

 The results and detailed logs of the tests are saved by default to a new subdirectory of the subdirectory *results* in the current folder, whose name is generated automatically using the current date and time, prefixed by Git branch name (if Git is available and current sources are managed by Git).
 If necessary, a non-default output directory can be specified using option <i> –outdir</i> followed by a path to the directory.
-This directory should be new or empty; use option –overwrite to allow writing results in existing non-empty directory.
+This directory should be new or empty; use option <i>–overwrite</i> to allow writing results in the existing non-empty directory.

 Example:
 ~~~~~
 Draw[]> testgrid -outdir d:/occt/last_results -overwrite
 ~~~~~
-In the output directory, a cumulative HTML report summary.html provides links to reports on each test case.
+In the output directory, a cumulative HTML report <i>summary.html</i> provides links to reports on each test case.
 An additional report in JUnit-style XML format can be output for use in Jenkins or other continuous integration system.

 Type <i>help testgrid</i> in DRAW prompt to get help on options supported by *testgrid* command: